 How to get your free UPS shipping supplies:

-In the UPS.com side bar menu, there’s a link to “Order Supplies”.
-Click that and you will be sent to a login page for your My UPS account.
-Login and it will pull up all the various supplies you can order for free.
-You need a My UPS account or you can’t even see the supplies to order.
+In the UPS.com side bar menu, there’s a link to “Order Supplies.”
+Click the link and you will be sent to a login page for your My UPS account.
+Sign in and it will pull up all the various supplies you can order for free.
+You need a My UPS account or you won’t see the supplies to order.

 UPS limits the amount you can order at one time, and will contact you if they think you’re abusing the free supplies they provide.
-Be sensible when getting your free stuff.
-The blank labels they offer work on any carrier, as they are just generic blank labels.
+The blank labels UPS offers work on any carrier, as they are generic blank labels.
 Everything else has UPS branding or works specifically with UPS shipments.

-One extra addition: A reader wanted to know which labels work best with the Zebra LP 2844 printer I talk about later in this post, and after looking into both FedEx’s and UPS’s offerings, UPS doesn’t carry generic labels that are compatible with the LP 2844.
-FedEx does, and in the FedEx supply section below I’ll show you exactly which labels to order from FedEx to print labels for any carrier.
+One extra note: A reader wanted to know which labels work best with the Zebra LP 2844 printer.
+After looking into both FedEx’s and UPS’s offerings, UPS doesn’t carry generic labels that are compatible with the LP 2844.
+FedEx does, and in the FedEx supply section below you’ll see exactly which labels to order from FedEx to print labels for any carrier.